ECU FAQs

 How do credit unions operate?

-Policies and procedures are set and monitored by a volunteer Board of Directors.
+Policies and procedures are set and monitored by a volunteer board of directors.
 Each credit union member has one vote and an equal voice in the management and direction of the credit union.
-The Board of Directors, who are elected by a majority vote from Credit Union, sets policies under which the credit union management carries out its duties.
+The board of directors, who are elected by a majority vote from the credit union members, sets policies under which the credit union management carries out its duties.

 What are the benefits of Education Credit Union membership?

-As an ECU member, you have access to the full array of financial products and services that the credit union offers as well as the ECU Best Value Guarantee.
-This guarantee means that our members always receive the best local value on ECU products and services, including the best local loan rates, the best checking account, the best mobile app, best electronic services, and some of the best everyday savings and certificate rates in town: Additionally, as partial owners of the credit union, members have the opportunity to vote for the ECU Board of Directors.
+As an ECU member, you have access to the full array of financial products and services that the credit union offers as well as the ECU member value.
+Member value means that our members always receive the best local value on ECU products and services, including the best local loan rates, the best checking account, the best mobile app, the best electronic services, and some of the best everyday savings and certificate rates in town.
+Additionally, as partial owners of the credit union, members have the opportunity to vote for the ECU board of directors.
 ECU members receive the best in service and better rates on loans and deposits than traditional banks.
-Lastly, you are also eligible to enjoy special member offers, promotions, scholarships, and more!
+Lastly, you are also eligible to enjoy special member offers, promotions, scholarships and more!

 How do I know if I’m eligible for Education Credit Union membership?